LordFamilyDev/minecraft-turtle/README.md

 - Commit your code to your personal fork|branch
 - Create pull request to merge your code into main.
 - Approve and merge pull request
-- Pull main repo into turtle usint `update -m'
+- Pull main repo into turtle using `update -m'
     - Or full URL: `wget run https://turtles.lordylordy.org/code/main/update.lua -m`
 - turtles away!